marcodenisi/cv/README.md

 `git push origin vX.Y.Z`

-Travis-CI will take care of everything else.
+The Github Actions workflow (check `.github/workflows/main.yml`) will take care of creating a new release.